 Tobacco smoking is one of the largest causes of preventable illness and death in Australia.
 Smoking causes a range of cancers, as well as heart disease, stroke and emphysema.

 Tobacco causes more illness and death than any other drug.
 In Australia, smoking kills around 15,000 people every year.
 This is estimated to be about 90 per cent of all drug-caused deaths.
-Up to two in three lifetime smokers will die from their habit, and they will die on average 10 years earlier than non-smokers.
+Up to two in three people who smoke throughout their lifetime will die from their habit, and they will die on average 10 years earlier than people who do not smoke.

 In Victoria, smoking causes around 3,800 deaths every year – an average of 73 deaths per week.